supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 In this task, you will set up an Azure Subscription required to complete this lab and future labs.

-1. On the Virtual machine, Open the Microsoft Edge browser or open a new tab if already open.
+1. On the lab Virtual machine, Open the Microsoft Edge browser or open a new tab if already open.

 1. In the Edge browser, navigate to the Azure portal at (https://portal.azure.com).